How to Troubleshoot and Fix Black Lines on Your Monitor?

 Uninstall Snipping Tool on Windows

-3. Select Uninstall, confirm the action, and follow the prompts to remove the app.
+3. Select Uninstall, confirm your choice, and follow the prompts.

-4. Restart your system and check if the display is functioning normally.
+4. Restart your system and check if the issue is resolved.

 5. Reinstall the System’s Graphics Driver

-1. Download the most recent graphics driver from the hardware manufacturer’s website.
+1. Download the latest graphics driver for your hardware from the manufacturer’s official website.

-2. Right-click on the Start button and select Device Manager.
+2. Right-click on the Start button and choose Device Manager.

-3. Expand Display Adapters, right-click on your graphics device, and select Uninstall Device.
+3. Expand the Display Adapters section, right-click on your graphics device, and select Uninstall Device.

 Uninstall the Graphics Driver in the Device Manager